 Compressive Strength

-One important thing to note is that the compression property at break is not always accurate because ductile materials sample tends to deform without clear breakage.
-Unrestrained deformation under load isn’t a reliable indicator of success in real-life industrial applications.
+One important thing to note is that the compression property at break is not always accurate because ductile material samples tend to deform without clear breakage.

 For those reasons, the compressive street is not determined at the break but at a defined deformation point (Usually 1,2, or 10%).
-Another smart move would be to check the test conditions before comparing compression values from different sources.

-A reliable method to improve or enhance the compression strength of any thermoplastic polymer is to add carbon fiber or glass fiber reinforcements.
-However, due to enhancements in creep properties, apparent effects on the load performance are noticeable in the long term rather than the short term (That means patience is the key).
+However, due to enhancements in creep properties, apparent effects on the load performance are noticeable in the long rather than the short term (That means patience is the key).

 The thermoplastics with impressive compressive strength are: